 For now, the banana has a substantial role in everyone’s lives in Cape Verde and production is increasing as they have begun exporting bananas for the organic market.
 However, changing climate is predicted to change the plant’s fruit and flowering times, which may not coincide with pollinators and sea dispersals.
 This could change reproductive success.

-Embassy of the Republic of Cape Verde, Washington, D.C., Available at: World Sensorium original website.
+Embassy of the Republic of Cape Verde, Washington, D.C.
+This statement can be found on the World Sensorium original website.